PuzzelSolutions/SMS/README.md

-# Intelecom SMS Gateway
+# Puzzel SMS Gateway
 ## Official documentation

-Welcome to the developer pages for the Intelecom SMS Gateway API.
+Welcome to the developer pages for the Puzzel SMS Gateway API.
 Here you will find all you need to SMS-enable your applications.
 This repository will cover the general API documentation and code samples.
 In addition we provide several other repositories containing finished libraries for many different programming languages.

 ### Where to start?